Explanation of Course Numbers

 Independent study on any aspect of gross anatomy.

 ANAT 6292.
-Projects in Anatomical Sciences.
-2 Credits.
+Projects in Anatomical Sciences: Introduction to Neuroradiology.
+1 Credit.

-Various imaging techniques and approaches to visualize normal anatomy toward development and application of skills in teamwork, presentation, and discussion.
-Literature searches.
-ANAT 6181 may be taken as a corequisite.
+Various imaging techniques and approaches to visualize normal neuroanatomy toward development and application of skills in teamwork, presentation, discussion, and literature searches.
 Restricted to students in the graduate certificate in anatomical and translational sciences program.
-Prerequisite: ANAT 6181.

 An in-depth introduction to human gross anatomy with cadaveric dissection.
 The structural organization of the human body, including its regional and systems-related functions.
 The relationship between normal human anatomical variation in structure and function and how disease and/or injury affect these relationships.
-Permission of the instructor required prior to enrollment.
+Permission of the instructor is required prior to enrollment.
+Offered spring semester in even years.
+Restricted to doctoral students with permission of the instructor.
 Recommended background: Prior coursework in the biological sciences or anthropology.

 ANAT 8501.
 Didactic Anatomy.
 3 Credits.